 - How do extrachromosomal circular DNAs (ecDNAs) contribute to tumorigenesis?

 - How do non-coding RNAs regulate tumorigenesis, regeneration, and homeostasis?

-In vivo chromosome engineering using the CRISPR-Cas9 system
+In vivo and ex vivo chromosome engineering using the CRISPR-Cas9 system

 Structural alterations of the genome are commonly observed in human cancer and can contribute to tumorigenesis through a variety of mechanisms including the formation of fusion oncoprotein and changes in copy number or expression of proto-oncogenes and tumor suppressor genes.
 Until recently, modeling these structural rearrangements in cells and in whole organisms remained technically challenging, time consuming, and costly.

 The discovery of CRISPR-Cas9 and the development of somatic genome editing methods has profoundly changed the research landscape, providing unprecedented opportunities to faithfully recapitulate the complexity of the cancer genome in mice.

 Our group has pioneered the use the CRISPR-Cas9 technology to engineer chromosomal rearrangements in vivo.
 In 2014 we described a simple strategy to engineer an oncogenic chromosomal inversion leading to the formation of an Eml4-Alk gene fusion in the lungs of adult wild type mice via intra-tracheal delivery of recombinant adenoviruses expressing Sp-Cas9 and 2 gRNAs targeting the desired genomic breakpoints.
 We showed the this is sufficient to induce the formation of fully penetrant lung adenocarcinoma that are histologically and clinically analogous to human EML4-ALK+ lung cancers (Maddalo et al., Nature 2014).